-- Identify connections and development potential created on both sides of McLoughlin Blvd; - Incorporate the TSAP into the NMIA Plan including concepts and projects to create a mixed use district in close proximity to the light rail station.
-With adoption, the NMIA Plan repeals and replaces the TSAP; - Identify and analyze sites that can catalyze development within the NMIA;
+- Identify connections and development potential created on both sides of McLoughlin Boulevard; - Integrate the adopted Tacoma Station Area Plan findings and projects, as applicable; - Identify and analyze sites that can catalyze development within the NMIA; - Capitalize on Johnson Creek as a character-defining amenity that attracts new investment covering a mix of uses;

-- Capitalize on Johnson Creek as a character-defining amenity that attracts new investment covering a mix of uses; - Integrate McLoughlin Blvd as both a transportation hub and gateway opportunity into Milwaukie that supports employment growth in the NMIA; - Develop an identity and brand for the NMIA that supports the district; - Incorporate existing development, infrastructure and transportation systems, identifying expansion or modification of those systems, as needed, to attract the next generation of employers; and - Identify phasing, funding and prioritization of projects to implement the vision.
+- Integrate McLoughlin Boulevard as both a transportation hub and gateway opportunity into Milwaukie that supports employment growth in the NMIA; - Develop an identity and brand for the NMIA that supports the district; - Incorporate existing development, infrastructure and transportation systems, identifying expansion or modification of those systems, as needed, to attract the next generation of employers; and - Identify phasing, funding and prioritization of projects to implement the vision.

-The City, with the help from its partners, will treat this plan as a living document and work to move the needle toward achieving the vision.
+The city, with the help from its partners, will treat this plan as a living document and work to move the needle toward achieving the vision.